Saving Money on Mobile Phones

 Whilst many people feel naturally reticent about this sort of conversation, your customer services representative won’t.
 They are actually waiting for your call and their job is to offer you deals and sweeteners to keep you loyal.
 You might be surprised to find just how much money you can save by talking to the disconnections department.

 Some phone companies will offer you a cheap handset for nothing when you sign up, with prices starting from as little as £10 per month.
 Check the tariff carefully when buying for kids.
 If they use the phone mostly to text, try to get an unlimited text contract, or encourage them to use free software such as WhatsApp instead of texting.
 If all their school friends use WhatsApp, their text usage can be virtually non-existent.
 These low cost alternatives are invaluable for those on a budget and teach your kids to be shop savvy.
 If you end up sticking to your own phone provider when kitting out your family, some providers offer free calls between customers.
 This can be a great saving, and worth keeping in mind when deciding whether or not to jump ship.
 One way of encouraging your children to stay in touch is to tell them it’s free!

 Remind your family that with Wi-Fi connectivity available in so many locations, it is easy to save money on Internet usage too, by picking your moment, and checking emails whilst having a coffee, for example.

 Contract vs Pay As You Go?

 Contracts tend to be cheaper in the long run.
 Pay As You Go is good for those that use their phone infrequently, but they need to have a phone in the first place.
-This is fine if you can inherit a phone from someone, or buy a cheap one and it is certainly worth investigating.
+This is fine if you can inherit a phone from someone, or buy a cheap one and it is certainly worth investigating with our mobile phone comparison.
 Be aware that calls on a PAYG contract can often cost more than on a contract, so really think hard about how many calls you are going to make per month.

 Hang Onto Your Old Handset or Buy Second Hand